Cubic Dirac operator for $U_q(\mathfrak{sl}_2)$: Introduction

 The paper is organized as follows.
 In~\S\ref{sec:Pre} we recall necessary facts about the Drinfeld--\/Jimbo quantum group~$U_q(\fsl_2)$ and fix the notation.
 In~\S\ref{sec:qCl} we define the $q$-deformed Clifford algebra~$\Cl_q(\fsl_2)$ of~$\fsl_2$ and study its representations.
 In particular, we show that, as an algebra,~$\Cl_q(\fsl_2)$ is isomorphic to the classical Clifford algebra of~$\fsl_2$.
 In~\S\ref{sec:Wq} we define the $q$-deformed noncommutative Weil algebra~$\cW_q(\fsl_2)$ of~$\fsl_2$ and the corresponding cubic Dirac operator~$D_q$.
-In~\S\ref{sec:Unbraid} we show that the Dirac operator~$D_q$ can be represented in terms of regular tensor product of algebras.
+In~\S\ref{sec:DiracCohom} we compute the Dirac cohomology of various modules with respect to~$D_q$.
 In~\S\ref{sec:RealForms} we consider real forms of~$\cW_q(\fsl_2)$.
-In~\S\ref{sec:DiracCohom} we compute the Dirac cohomology of various modules with respect to~$D_q$.